Roisin Gallagher

-Roisin Alice Gallagher (born March 1987) is an Irish actress and playwright.
+Róisín Alice Gallagher is an actress and playwright from Northern Ireland.
 She began her career in theatre.
-On television, she is known for her roles in the BritBox series The Dry (2022–) and the Sky Atlantic series The Lovers (2023).
-She was nominated for an IFTA for the former and a British Academy Television Award for the latter.
+On television, she is known for her roles in the BritBox series The Dry (2022–2026), the Sky Atlantic series The Lovers (2023) and the Netflix series How to Get to Heaven from Belfast (2026).
+She has received IFTA and British Academy Television Award nominations.

 Early life

-Gallagher is from Andersonstown, a suburb of West Belfast, and was born to father Daniel (died 2017) from County Tyrone and mother Pat.
+Gallagher is from Andersonstown, a suburb of West Belfast, Northern Ireland, and was born to father Daniel (died 2017) from County Tyrone and mother Pat.
 She was raised Catholic and has three older sisters and a younger brother.

 Gallagher attended St Genevieve's High School.
 She graduated with a Bachelor of Arts in Acting from the Royal Scottish Academy of Music and Drama (now the Royal Conservatoire of Scotland).
-Gallagher lived in London after graduating from drama school, but returned to Belfast as "It just wasn't my time.
+Gallagher lived in London after graduating from drama school but returned to Belfast as "It just wasn't my time.
 The work wasn't coming [yet]".